radiantearth/stac-spec/extensions.md

 for information on how to get started.
 And everyone is encouraged to link to the extension in the table below, so others can be aware of it.

+Each extension has at least one *owner*.
+You can find extension owners in each extension's README or in the [`CODEOWNERS`](.github/CODEOWNERS) file.

 ## General Conventions

 1. Additional attributes relating to an [Item](../item-spec/item-spec.md) should be added into the Item Properties object, rather than directly in the Item object.